 The Secret Detriment Of Feedback Loops

-Everyone’s heard of feedback loops and how the goal of implementing them is to improve your project execution and bottom-line outcomes.
+Everyone’s heard of project management feedback loops and how the goal of implementing them is to improve your execution and outcomes.
 The problem is that the feedback usually comes through a project dashboard or post-project “lessons learned,” which focus on accomplishment (or lack thereof) and not the process it took to get there.

 All Feedback Loops Have Limitations

 There are many different types of feedback loops out there, whether it be positive, negative, internal, external, or the ubiquitous “lessons learned.”
 Many, when applied, have a common goal: to find out where your project is going downhill so you can place blame on someone or something.